marcocox/csv2mail/README.md

 Installation
 ------------

+1. `git clone --recursive git@github.com:marcocox/csv2mail.git`
+2. Insert your SMTP login credentials in `config.php`.
-Just upload index.php to a webserver that supports PHP 5.
-Browse to the correct address to access the web interface and get started.
+3. Browse to the correct address to access the web interface and get started.